AnilaHsu/blog/content/posts/redux-middleware/index.md

 export const { login, logout } = userSlice.actions;
 export default userSlice.reducer;
 ```
-We want the browser update to remain logged in, so we store the login result in the localstorage of the browser when logging in, and clear the localstorage on the browser when logging out, because localstoage is a side effect, We will implement Middleware below to operate.
+We want the browser update to remain logged in, so we store the login result in the `localStorage` of the browser when logging in, and clear the `localStorage` on the browser when logging out, because `localStorage` is a side effect, We will implement Middleware below to operate.

-### Implementing localstoage **Middleware**
+### Implementing localStorage **Middleware**

 In addition to subscribing to callbacks in the store, we can also perform this operation in middleware, or even use other permanent repositories, in this example we will implement a middleware.
-Using the action creator function of the redux toolkit contains a useful function `match()`, we can use `match()` without looking at the type of the function, if `login.match(action)` is true, it will Execute the result of the login in our `localstorage`, and if `logout.match(action)` is true, the `localstorage` will be cleared.
+Using the action creator function of the redux toolkit contains a useful function `match()`, we can use `match()` without looking at the type of the function, if `login.match(action)` is true, it will Execute the result of the login in our `localStorage`, and if `logout.match(action)` is true, the `localStorage` will be cleared.

 ```jsx
 import { login, logout } from './features/user';